drhsqlite/fossil-mirror/www/ssl-server.md

 now all handle server-mode SSL/TLS encryption natively.
 It is now possible to run a secure Fossil server without having to put Fossil behind an encrypting web server or reverse proxy.
-Hence, it is now possible to stand up a complete Fossil project set on an inexpensive VPS with no added software other than Fossil itself and something like [certbot](https://certbot.eff.org) for obtaining a CA-signed certificate.
+Hence, it is now possible to stand up a complete Fossil project website on an inexpensive VPS with no added software other than Fossil itself and something like [certbot](https://certbot.eff.org) for obtaining a CA-signed certificate.